 It is unacceptable for a publisher to tie up a work by not publishing it within a reasonable period of time.
-We believe that for magazines, the limit should be one (1) year.
-However, a longer period might be reasonable, depending on the publishing schedule of the magazine and other factors.
+We believe that for magazines, the limit should be one (1) year for both print and electronic publications.
+Some magazines are published on an irregular and/or infrequent basis.
+Thus, a longer period might be reasonable, depending on the publishing schedule of the magazine and other factors.
 The key is to make the limit both reasonable and explicit.